lain804/mac-enum/README.md

 lightweight windows utility designed to enumerate and compare network adapter mac addresses reported by the system and the ones reported by their respective drivers
 ## usage

-run the program and observe potential indiscrepancies between stemming from overriding the mac address locally using utilities like TMAC https://technitium.com/tmac/
+run the program and observe potential indiscrepancies between them stemming from overriding the mac address locally using utilities like TMAC https://technitium.com/tmac/

 example:
 (the driver results are better sources of truth)